pointfreeco/swift-composable-architecture/Sources/ComposableArchitecture/Documentation.docc/Articles/GettingStarted.md

 }
 ```

-Once the test store is created we can use it to make an assertion of an entire user flow of steps.
+Once the test store is created we use it to make an assertion of an entire user flow of steps.
 Each step of the way we need to prove that state changed how we expect.
-For example, we can
+For example, we
 simulate the user flow of tapping on the increment and decrement buttons:

 ```swift